cac-t-u-s/cac-t-u-s.github.io/pages/loop.md

 Several iterators can be combined and connected to a same `iterate` box.
-This is when loops start to be more expressive and powerful than ususal `map...` iterators.
+This is when loops start to be more expressive and powerful than usual `map...` iterators.

 The iteration stops as soon as one of the iterator finishes: